 Information Sessions and Free Classes

 The many locations of the Canadian School of Natural Nutrition offer information sessions for those who would like more detailed information about the Natural Nutrition Program .
-Auditing a class is an option.
+Attending a FREE class is also an option.
 For a brochure and more information, please call the CSNN branch that interests you or is nearest you.

 A registration form will be sent with a brochure upon request.
 It is advised that potential students register well before the March and September start dates as enrollment is limited to 15 to 30 students per class.
 Tuition tax receipts (T2202A) are issued for income tax purposes.
 Refunds are given for withdrawals where applicable.

 The Canadian School of Natural Nutrition offers convenient installment plans*.
 Potential students may also want to check with their nearest Human Resources Development Canada office to see if they qualify for education funding.
 Some banks provide student lines of credit and information regarding the Lifelong Learning Plan.